 - State-level sales taxes.

-If a business has an e-store registered in one state, the owners must contact their tax authorities in that state to learn more about any eCommerce taxes they may be responsible for, according to the Legal of Taxation.
+Suppose a business has an e-store registered in one state.
+According to the Legal of Taxation, the owners must contact their tax authorities to learn more about any eCommerce taxes they may be responsible for.

 The following accounting terms are essential for any online retailer to understand:

-- Invoice: A letter from the vendor to the buyer that informs them of the amount of money they must give to the seller for the arranged items or services.
-The invoice is delivered to the buyer when a sales order is in place.
+- Invoice: A letter from the vendor to the buyer informing them of the amount of money they must give the seller for the arranged items or services.
+The invoice is delivered to the buyer when a sales order is placed.

 - Receipts: The bill of sale is an official written document from the seller that verifies that the buyer has paid for the provided items or services.
-It’s used by buyers as evidence of payment.
+Buyers use it as evidence of payment.

 - Sales order.
 A sales document prepared by the selling organization and submitted to the customer to confirm and validate sales of services and products.
 It contains the following items:

 - Purchase order: An authorized statement from a buyer that they want to acquire products or services from a vendor.
 It includes the required quantities and pricing.
 Sellers use purchase orders to create sales orders.